 - 1. Anti-backsliding.
 This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous permit.
-The copper limits in this Order are less stringent than those in the previous order because they were calculated based on site-specific objectives.
-CWA section 303(d)(4)(B) allows effluent limits to be revised for water bodies that meet water quality standards if such revisions are consistent with antidegradation policies, as they are in this case (see Fact Sheet section IV.D.2 below). - 2.
+The requirements of this Order are at least as stringent as those in the previous order. - 2.
 Antidegradation.
-This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution No. 68-16.
-Although this Order contains less stringent copper effluent limits than the previous order, it does not allow a reduced level of treatment, and Provision VI.C.7 of this Order contains a copper action plan to prevent any unanticipated increase in copper discharges.
-The revised limits reflect a change in the calculation of copper concentrations in the effluent, not a substantive increase in the amount of copper allowed to be discharged, and no water quality degradation is expected to occur as the result of the less stringent limits.
-Therefore, in accordance with Administrative Procedures Update No. 90-004, a simple antidegradation analysis is sufficient. - 3.
+This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
+It continues the status quo with respect to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
+This Order does not allow for a reduced level of treatment or increase effluent limitations relative to the previous order. - 3.
 Stringency of Requirements for Individual Pollutants.
-This Order contains both technology-based and water quality-based effluent limitations for individual pollutants.
+This Order contains both technology-based and WQBELs for individual pollutants.
 The technology-based requirements implement minimum, applicable federal technology-based requirements.
 In addition, this Order contains more stringent effluent limitations as necessary to meet water quality standards.
 Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement CWA requirements.